Anisotropic dispersion relation of ultralight Bose gases in modified Newtonian dynamics: Summary and outlook

-\emph{\textbf{Summary and outlook}. } We have derived the collective excitation spectrum of a self-gravitating Bose-Einstein condensate in the MOND framework.
-The dispersion relation exhibits a clear anisotropy, depending on the angle between the perturbation wavevector and the background gravitational field.
+We have derived the dispersion relation of a self-gravitating Bose-Einstein condensate in the MOND framework.
+The excitation spectrum exhibits a clear anisotropy, depending on the angle between the perturbation wavevector and the background gravitational field.
 This anisotropy stems from the nonlinearity of the MOND Poisson equation and disappears in the Newtonian limit.
 In the deep-MOND regime, the Jeans instability becomes direction-dependent, with perpendicular perturbations being more unstable than parallel ones.

-Our work extends the study of quantum fluids to the low-acceleration regime described by MOND.
 The anisotropic excitation spectrum offers a distinct signature that could distinguish MOND-like effects from standard Newtonian behavior.
-Although derived here for a BEC, the same anisotropy should appear in other quantum liquids and in classical systems, because its origin lies in the modified gravitational response.
-This universality makes the effect a promising target for experimental simulation.
+Although derived here for a Bose gas, the same anisotropy should appear in other classical self-gravitating systems (e.g., collisionless fluids or warm dark matter), because its origin lies in the modified gravitational response.
+This universality makes the effect a promising target for astrophysical observations.

+Future work should extend our analysis to fully general relativistic MOND frameworks and incorporate realistic density profiles and accretion models to generate synthetic images for direct comparison with VLBI observations.
+Additionally, numerical simulations of structure formation under MOND could test whether the anisotropic Jeans instability leads to observable filamentary or disk-like structures in the cosmic web.
+Such studies would provide further avenues to discriminate between MOND and particle dark matter models using next-generation astronomical facilities.

 \paragraph*{Acknowledgments} This work was supported by the Open Fund of Key Laboratory of Multiscale Spin Physics (Ministry of Education), Beijing Normal University (Grant No. SPIN2024N03), and the Scientific Research Startup Foundation for High-Level Talents at Anqing Normal University (Grant No. 241042).